COLT Program Policies

 - Participate in a 30-minute interview and provide at least one personal and one professional reference.

 - You must agree to the COLT Program Policies and Code of Conduct.

 - Agree to the COLT Program Policies and Code of Conduct.

 - You must have English language proficiency as determined through the written application and interview.

 - You must meet the program suitability criteria.

-- Students must be fully vaccinated against COVID-19 and have a current tetanus shot.
+- Students must have a current tetanus shot.

 Language Proficiency Assessment Policy